Shenzhen-Robotics-Alliance/maple-sim/docs/1_HARDWARE_ABSTRACTIONS.md

 <img src="media%2Fhardware%20abstraction.svg" width="100%">

-To clarify:
+> 💡**To clarify:**
+>

-When running on a real robot, the subsystem code interacts with the hardware through a Hardware IO implementation.
+> When running on a real robot, the subsystem code interacts with the hardware through a Hardware IO implementation.
-When running in a simulation, the subsystem code interacts with the physics engine via the Simulation IO implementation.
+> When running in a simulation, the subsystem code interacts with the physics engine via the Simulation IO implementation.

 Optionally, you can use the [log-replay technology](https://github.com/Mechanical-Advantage/AdvantageKit/blob/main/docs/docs/what-is-advantagekit/index.md) with [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit).